The Network will:

 Facility Selection/Inclusion Criteria: at least 50% of facilities in the Network’s service area including those facilities reporting the highest BSI rates.

-ESRD National Coordinating Center HAI Learning and Action Network (ESRD HAI LAN): Network and targeted facility staff are required to participate in the bi-monthly ESRD HAI LAN (1 hour webinar with nursing CE).
+Participate in ESRD National Coordinating Center (ESRD NCC) HAI Learning and Action Network (ESRD HAI LAN): Network and targeted facility staff are required to participate in the bi-monthly ESRD HAI LAN (1 hour webinar with nursing CE).
 This LAN has two primary purposes.
 The first is to improve information communication across care settings, with emphasis on communication between hospitals and dialysis centers caring for the same ESRD patients.
 The second is to increase awareness of and implementation of CDC Core interventions.

 Provide the facilities in the BSI QIA with guidance to implement all CDC recommended interventions for dialysis BSI prevention (Surveillance and feedback using NHSN, hand hygiene observations, catheter/vascular access care observations, staff education and competency, patient engagement/education, catheter reduction, chlorhexidine for skin asepsis, catheter hub disinfection, and antimicrobial ointment) that the facility has not adopted or is having difficulty successfully implementing.